fnordoglargh/BoardGameLeague/ABOUT.md

 The Games group box lets you create games, choos a name, select the minimum and maximum number of players, select a type and assign a game family.

+### Game Types

+We have four different types of games:

+#### Victory Points

+Your typical [eurogame](https://en.wikipedia.org/wiki/Eurogame) with victory points and at least one winner.

+#### Win/Loose

+Select this for your two player games which only track winners and loosers (like chess or go).
+This does not work for cooperative games against the game where you only have one winning or one loosing side.

+#### Ranks

+Use this in free-for-all games without victory points and more than two players.
+First rank is the winner by default.

+#### Team Ranks

+Use this for team games with ranks.
+Rank number one is the winner by default.

 ## Game Families

 It's up to you how you want to group your games.
 You could use it to group all 'Settlers of Catan' games and expansions